zackstout/Footprint-Extended/README.md

 - [ ] Let user choose metric or non for transition tool.
 - [ ] Add hover text to clarify the meaning of overspec and day Power.
 - [ ] Add a "no data for this query" image or text, so there's more than just an error in the console.
+- [ ] Should probably just remove Start date/End date columns from the CSV altogether.
+- [ ] Ensure there are hover-changes on *every* button.